Cogenesis of baryon and lepton number asymmetries matching the EMPRESS Data: Cogenesis of lepton number and baryon number asymmetries

+The flaton in this case is destabilized from the origin if there is instability in the field space of $\Phi_1$ and $\Phi_2$.
+It can take place as long as $m_1^2 < 0$ at least.
+Such a condition can either be achieved by a strong negative radiative running of the parameter with $y_N\sim \mathcal{O}(1)$ for at least one RHN flavor (see for example~\cite{Murayama:1992dj,Choi:1996vz,Martin:1996kn,Martin:1999hc,Bae:2014yta}) or by a sufficiently large negative value at the input scale of the theory, {\it e.g.},~\cite{Dermisek:2006qj}.
+The flaton potential is stabilized by the higher order self-interaction term, {\it i.e.}, the $\lambda_{\Phi}$-term, so it has an intermediate scale VEV around $\sqrt{m_{\Phi}M/\lambda_\Phi}$.
+Hence, the $\Phi_1 \Phi_2$ flat direction with its potential shown in \eq{eq:V-flaton-susy} can play the role of the flaton for thermal inflation described in the previous section.

+Depending on its mass at the true vacuum, the flaton may or may not decay to electroweakinos, or the gaugino and Higginos (charginos) of $B-L$ symmetry.
+If such decay channels are allowed, there is a potential danger of dark matter over-production for the stable lightest supersymmetry particle (LSP) (see, however,~\cite{Fukuda:2024ddb}).
+In order to avoid such a danger, and for simplicity, we may assume that all those particles are heavier than the flaton.

-Bearing in mind a supersymmetric $U(1)_{B-L}$ extension of the SM such as Ref.~\cite{Jeong:2023iei}, we consider a simple Lagrangian relevant for the discussion in this work\footnote{Depending on the $U(1)_{B-L}$ charge of $\Phi$, the mass term of RHNs could be $y_i \phi^2 \overline{N_i^c} N_i/ \Lambda$ with $\Lambda$ being a cutoff scale.
+The relevant part of Lagrangian for the discussion in this work can then be cast in the form\footnote{Depending on the $U(1)_{B-L}$ charge of $\Phi_1$, the mass term of RHNs could be $y_{N_i} \phi^2 \overline{N_i^c} N_i/ \Lambda$ with $\Lambda$ being a cutoff scale.
 Such a term is suitable for models of grand unification (see Ref.~\cite{Maji:2023fhv} for example).}

-where $\phi$ is the complex $U(1)_{B-L}$ Higgs which will play the role of flaton here, $N_i$ is the RHN field of the flavor $i~(=1,2,3)$, and $\tilde{H}= i \sigma_2 H^*$ with $\sigma_2$ and $H$ being the second Pauli matrix and the SM Higgs respectively.
-Moreover, we assume $y_1\simeq y_2 \ll y_3$, which makes the third RHN mass exceed those of the nearly degenerate other two and the flaton field.
+where $\phi$ is the complex $U(1)_{B-L}$ Higgs which is from $\Phi_1$ in the superpotential of \eq{eq:W-full}, $N_i$ is the RHN field of the flavor $i~(=1,2,3)$, and $\tilde{H}= i \sigma_2 H^*$ with $\sigma_2$ and $H$ being the second Pauli matrix and the SM Higgs respectively.\footnote{ For simplicity, we used $\tilde{H}$ instead of $H_u$ even though we assume implicitly a supersymmetric UV completion.
+Such a simplification does not affect the main point of our argument.} Moreover, we assume $y_{\phi_1}\simeq y_{\phi_2} \ll y_{\phi_3}$ which makes the third RHN mass exceed those of the nearly degenerate other two and the flaton field.